datenstruktur/Paperdb/doc/elasticbf.md

 - Determine whether it can be adjusted: If no suitable cold reader is found, it is directly considered unadjustable.
 If there is, it is judged that all of these cold Readers uninstall a filter unit, and the resulting disk IO can be offset by loading a hot Reader.
 - Application adjustment: If the judgment can be adjusted, unload all the cold readers with a filter unit and load the hot reader with a filter unit.

-Note: Select the size of the filter unit of the uninstalled Cold Reader, not less than the size of the loaded Hot Reader, a little more is fine.
+**Node**: Select the size of the filter unit of the uninstalled Cold Reader, not less than the size of the loaded Hot Reader, a little more is fine.

-Note: a cold reader with only one filter unit cannot be selected, and the false positive rate without a filter unit is not easy to calculate.
+**Node**: a cold reader with only one filter unit cannot be selected, and the false positive rate without a filter unit is not easy to calculate.